Kenpo Karate Setting History Right

 In 1958, seventeen of Ed Parker's students converted to the Mormon faith.
 But that was just the tip of conversions.
 Most of those converts had family members who also joined the Church; and those converts wanted their relatives to know about their new religion.
 These relatives where not just in Pasadena but scattered all over the country.
 In 1959 over 200 new members were converted in Pasadena Stake alone due to the direct or indirect influence of Ed Parker.
 When you consider that no mission in the Mormon Church converted 200 members in 1959, (and some converted fewer than a dozen) you can understand how important Ed Parker was for the Church.

 Professor Chow was also well know to the General Authorities of the Church, but Professor Chow had problems living the Mormon religion.
 He was what was called a Jack Mormon.
-He not only drank, but had an explosive personality.
+He not only drank, but he liked (euphemism) the women and had an explosive personality.

 I had been training with Chow for nearly a year when I was called on a mission for the Mormon Church.
-I returned to Pasadena the end of December 1959, and went over everything I had learned from Chow and Oshita with Ed Parker.
-Then I reported to the Church mission home in Salt Lake City, where I was told there would be other plans for me, and I was temporarily assigned to another mission.
+I returned to Pasadena the end of December 1959, and went over everything with Ed I had learned from Chow and Oshita.

-Added by Roarke Tracy: My Uncle Jim Tracy are in a group picture taken with Ed Parker and some of his students when my Dad was on his way to Hawaii on either April 11 or 12, 1960.
+Added by Roarke Tracy: My Uncle Jim Tracy are in a group picture taken with Ed Parker and some of his students on either April 11 or 12, 1960.